andrei021/100-days-of-code/r1-log.md

 • Learned how to use list iterators and how to control the pointing direction in a linked list :arrows_counterclockwise:

 • Built a mini app.

+### Day 47
+• Built a mini song app bt using linked lists.